thekaranpargaie/thekaranpargaie/README.md

 # 👋 Hello, World!
-I'm Karan Pargaien
+I'm The Karan Pargaien

 🌄 Born in the serene landscapes of Uttarakhand
 🏙️ Currently coding away in Noida, India